iotaledger/goshimmer/documentation/docs/protocol_specification/glossary.md

 ---
 ### Transaction
-A message with payload of type TransactionType.
+A block with payload of type TransactionType.
 It contains the information of a transfer of funds.

 #### Finality
 The property that once a transaction is completed there is no way to revert or alter it.
 This is the moment when the parties involved in a transfer can consider the deal done.
 Finality can be deterministic or probabilistic.